Papertrail remote monitoring of OpenAPS logs (RECOMMENDED)¶

 Go to http://papertrailapp.com and setup a new account.
 Choose to setup a new system.
 Notice the header at the top of the new system setup that says the path and port that your logs will go to.
 You’ll need that information later.

+Login to your rig.
+If you need help with that, please see the Accessing Your Rig section of these docs.
 Copy and paste the code that is displayed in your new system setup’s shaded box, as shown in the red arrowed area in the screen shot above.
 This will setup papertrail for just your syslogs.
 But, we now will need to add more (aggregate) your logs such as pump-loop and ns-loop.

 - Copy and paste each of these four command lines, one at a time.
 The screenshot below shows the successful results of each command.
 The first command will run for a short time and end with similar information to the green box.
 The remaining three commands will not display anything specific as a result of the command.

 - Create the file that will store all the logs you’d like to aggregate: